 At Genlife Miami pain clinic, prior to beginning treatment, your signs and symptoms are thoroughly evaluated to gather an accurate assessment and an objective measurement of your medical needs.
 Objective measurements give us a better understanding of the unique attributes of the pain our patients are experiencing.

 When looking for pain management in Miami, there are several options – both surgical and non-surgical.
-As a pain management doctor in Miami who believes that surgery should be a last resort, Dr. Mahl utilizes a range of non-surgical treatment options.
+As a Pain Management Dr. Charles Mahl in Coral Gables, Miami who believes that surgery should be a last resort, Dr. Mahl utilizes a range of non-surgical treatment options.

 Aside from Prolotherapy, the following forms of pain management treatments are also provided on-site at our Pain Management Clinic in Miami: